 Jun: Hai-Lan is like Einherjar prep school: Jun is yet another local and yet another randomised recruit (Chapter 2, 3 or 4).
 He is a Samurai with long black hair in a ponytail and black eyes, who has devoted his life to finding a cure for the blindness of his twin sister, Ai.
 He eventually discovers a cave inhabited by an ogre and strikes a bargain with it.
 The ogre will give him a stone that will restore Ai’s eyesight, but in return, it wants either Ai’s life or Jun’s.
 Then Jun makes a horrible mistake, which eventually leads to Lenneth having to put him down.
 To add insult to injury, she also explains that, since the souls of twins are connected, he was also the real cause of Ai’s blindness, due to having a treacherous nature.
 Nevertheless, she recruits him for his dedication, however misguided.
 Jun is the better of the two Samurai in the game.
 He can equip light swords and katana, which lower his CT, thus enabling him to use his PWS, Senko-Jin, more often.
 Other than that, his attacks require correct timing to chain properly.
 If it’s too much of a hassle, he’s also a good transfer candidate.
 Personality-wise, Jun is a serious, intense fellow, entirely focused on his sister’s welfare (their names combined actually equate to “true love” in Japanese), so he’s obviously shaken by the part he played in her condition.

 Kashell: An adventurer with blue eyes and blue hair in a ponytail, Kashell is available on Normal and Hard difficulties in Chapter 3.
 He is acquainted with both Arngrim and Lawfer, but is also embroiled in a mess of his own.
 An acquaintance of his, Lemia, was in love with Grey, but, after the latter received a fatal wound, she exchanged her life for his, like Belenus did for Asaka.
 Guilt-stricken, Grey left without a word of explanation to find a way to reverse the process, which resulted in all his comrades believing that he had killed Lemia.
 Kashell thus set out with Celia, Aelia and a bunch of others to track him down.
 However, the group split up, the search required funds, and Kashell and Celia therefore decided to accept mercenary jobs.
 One of these assignments takes them to the village of Camille, where they discover the entire population petrified and the resulting statues broken, so that reviving them – which was their task – seems impossible, until they discover one intact survivor.
-The following events lead to Kashell’s death while trying to protect the vial of petrification-removing ointment, so Lenneth recruits him for his altruism and compassion.
+The following events lead to Kashell’s death while trying to protect the vial of petrification-curing ointment, so Lenneth recruits him for his altruism and compassion.
 If she returns to Camille afterwards, he’ll retrieve his sword, which Celia set up as his grave marker.
 Kashell is a Heavy Knight, but he’s nothing to write home about.
 His PWS, Flashing Blade, is notably the second weakest in the entire game.
 However, he can be transferred in Chapter 4, so it’s not a complete loss.
 Personality-wise, he’s cocky, enthusiastic and brash, with a particularly annoying voice to boot, so you may be relieved to get rid of him.

 Lorenta: The headmistress of the Flenceburg Sorcery Academy is a blue-eyed woman with auburn hair, available on Normal and Hard difficulties in Chapter 4.
 While she’s usually on good terms with her students, she has nevertheless expelled one of them, named Lezard, due to his excessive ambition and interest in necromancy.
 He has not forgiven this and, in his obsession with Lenneth, decides to use Lorenta as bait.
 His plan works, but results in Lorenta’s death in heartbreaking circumstances, with some rather shockingly ageist statements from Lezard (because 35 is ancient by JRPG standards) thrown in for good measure.
 Lenneth recruits Lorenta for her devotion and sets off in pursuit of Lezard.
 Lorenta is a Sorceress and a distinct improvement over her predecessors, due to her stats and spell selection.
 Personality-wise, she’s calm, collected and steady, but can also come across as haughty, which may get on your nerves.
 If that’s the case, you’ll be happy to know that she makes for good transfer material.

 Aelia: Another character who’s only available on Normal and Hard difficulties in Chapter 4, Aelia has short red hair and green eyes, and wears green armour…except she apparently forgot all about trousers.
 No wonder she’s got a bandaged thigh.
 A companion of Kashell and Celia on their search for Grey, she has the rather unique ability to shapeshift into a dragon, although it’s never explained why.
 This attracts the attention of Gandar, the court Sorcerer of Villnore who is searching for the Dragon Orb, the legendary artefact that maintains the stability of Midgard.
 Unfortunately, the attention turns out to be lethal for Aelia.
 Lenneth recruits her for her stoicism and promises to transmit information to Celia about Grey’s whereabouts, as Aelia had apparently managed to locate him prior to her capture.
 Aelia is a Spearwoman, but while she’s almost as powerful as Lawfer – her PWS, Dreaded Dragon, is just a tad weaker than his – her attacks are distinctly more difficult to chain, so she requires some getting used to.
 Personality-wise, Aelia is spirited and strong-willed, but her character traits also include the rather odd “Hates men”.
 Why?
-We shall never know.
+We may never know.
 But it gives her an instant ‘Amazon’ vibe.

 Mystina: This buxom, blue-eyed blonde is available on Normal and Hard difficulties in Chapter 5, and is a fixture in Lenneth’s party just like Arngrim: Valhalla wants nothing to do with her either, due to how insufferable she is.
 A student at the Flenceburg Sorcery Academy, Mystina is uncommonly talented, but also dislikes Lorenta.
 She’s therefore happy to learn of her demise and conjectures that Lezard, whom she was acquainted with, must be the cause.
 Mystina has a habit of going spirit-walking when she gets bored (which happens a lot), leaving her body inside a container, while her spirit roams wherever she pleases.
 This leads her to pay a visit to Lezard’s tower, which is a distinctly bad idea.
 Lezard finds out, and Mystina doesn’t survive her subsequent encounter with him.
 Lenneth recruits her for her skill, but also for her insider’s knowledge.
 If she later returns to Mystina’s lab, the latter will retrieve a wand.
 Mystina is a powerful Sorceress and comes with several useful spells already learned, but she really is a handful.
 Never mind Valhalla, I can barely stand to have her around.
 Rude, snobbish, arrogant, vain…need I go on?
 It’s really too bad you can’t transfer her.
 As further proof of her unpleasantness, she’s the only Sorceress in the game to have a bat as a familiar.